DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

   - Yasmin at City Learning Trust is invited to Apply and signs the data sharing agreement
   - She can see that City Learning Trust have courses ratified by Staffordshire University, Manchester Metropolitan University and KNSTE.
 She sets the following permissions:
     - Staffordshire University can see safeguarding information, City Learning Trust can make decisions
-    - Manchester Metropolitan University can see safeguarding information and make decisions, City Learning Trust don’t have any permissions set.
+    - Manchester Metropolitan University can see safeguarding information and make decisions, City Learning Trust do not have any permissions set.
     - KNSTE can see safeguarding information, City Learning Trust can make decisions
 - Painsley Teaching School Alliance
   - Priti at Painsley Teaching School Alliance is invited to Apply and signs the data sharing agreement